D-Godhani/real-time-chat-app-frontend/README.md

 ### `yarn start`

-Runs the app in the development mode.\
+Copy `env.sample` to `.env` (or export the same variables another way), fill in your API/WS URLs, then run `yarn start`.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The dev server will print the exact URL it is listening on (CRA defaults to port 3000); open that address in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.